Philippe Eullaffroy: Montreal Impact

 In 2013, he served as the Montreal Impact assistant coach under head coach Marco Schällibaum in the Major League Soccer.
 In 2014, he was named the academy director for the Montreal Impact academy.
 On November 17, 2014, Eullaffroy was hired as the head coach for the expansion franchise FC Montreal which began play in 2015 in the USL Pro.

 On July 3, 2020, Montreal dismissed him from his post as the academy's director.

 Quebec soccer

 In 2022, he ventured into the administrative side of soccer as the performance manager for the Quebec Soccer Federation.

+Africa

+After several years in the Canadian province of Quebec, he landed an administrative role with Senegalese side Dakar Sacré-Cœur as their technical director.